 Collecting data from suppliers to calculate emissions

-However, many suppliers will not have this data publicly available, and your client will need to collect it directly from them.
-In the majority of cases, the suppliers would not have already calculated their emissions (otherwise it would have been published somewhere publicly), so you will need to get your client to collect business activity data from the suppliers, calculate the emissions for them based on this data using a consistent methodology year-on-year, and then generate the supplier-specific factor based on that to apply to your client’s data to measure progress.
+However, many suppliers will not have this data publicly available, and you will need to collect it directly from them.
+In the majority of cases, the suppliers would not have already calculated their emissions (otherwise it would have been published somewhere publicly), so you will need to collect business activity data from suppliers, calculate the emissions for them based on this data using a consistent methodology year-on-year, and then generate the supplier-specific factor based on that to apply to your data to measure progress.

 You must strike the right balance between simplifying the request for data from suppliers to data that is generally easily accessible, and asking for enough data to be able to generate a supplier-specific factor.
 If you ask for too much, your response rates are likely to be very low, since suppliers already suffer from “survey fatigue”.

-Collecting the following data points for a year period strikes a good balance between the two requirements, but you should consult your client to understand whether there are other data points specific to their industry or segments of their supply chain that are expected to be material.
+Collecting the following data points for a year-long period strikes a good balance between the two requirements, but it’s worth considering whether there are other data points specific to the industry or particular segments of the supply chain that may be material.

 To calculate Scope 1: